CaioCeretta/Ignite-React-Trilha2023/06-design-system/Design-Systems.md

 and the reason why we import meta, is because on the stories we export an object as default and cast it as Meta, so now we are going to know the object shape and know which parameters we can pass.

-Now for the Button, besides exporting the Button, we need to export a variation of this button.
+Now, for the button, exporting the default component does not define a story, because besides defining the global configuration, we also need to export a variation for this button

 The storybook needs the component to have at least one variation, in our case, we exporting another const named `Primary` and for that object, we can pass args, args are arguments we can pass properties inside of it.
 In the end the could will